corbinmuraro/corbinmuraro.com/_posts/2017-02-01-cousteau-post.md

 ### Viewing Original Text

 Another big design problem I confronted was determining how translated text should be displayed on a website.
-I wanted the original text to be accessible, but didn't the interaction to view original text to interfere with the default site behavior.
+I wanted the original text to be accessible, but didn’t the interaction to view original text to interfere with the default site behavior.
 For example, an interaction such as clicking on the translation to see the original text may not work if the translated text is inside of a link.
 I also considered making the pop-up the only way to view original text, but I was concerned about this flow being too frustrating for the user.

 The solution that worked best was a hover to view the original text.
-This solution worked on nearly every website and wasn't too much of a burden on the user.
+This solution worked on nearly every website and wasn’t too much of a burden on the user.

 <video loop="true" muted style="opacity: 0.3; margin: 80px auto;">
 	<source src="https://dl.dropboxusercontent.com/s/t2q0j8vdt4p1se3/cousteau-hover.mov?dl=0" type="video/mp4">
-	Your browser doesn't support embedded videos.
+	Your browser doesn’t support embedded videos.
 </video>

 ### Displaying Translated Text